 - A webinar that shows you how to create your own e-learning course

-Well, that’s a lot about e-learning, but if you’re still curious, check some of the articles below to learn more about e-learning and health and safety training.
+Well, that’s a lot about elearning courses for online safety training, but if you’re still curious, check some of the articles below too:

 - Better Safety Training with e-Learning and an LMS

 - 25 Graphic Design Tips for Better e-Learning

 - e-Learning or DVD?
 What’s Better?

 - Online Courses for MSHA Part 46 New Miner Training

 - Using Visuals for Better Mining Safety Training